-(A) (1) No permits shall be issued for the forgoing purposes, unless the application for the permit is accompanied by plans and specifications showing the work to be done.
-All plans for building construction under the authority of the State Fire Prevention and Building Safety Commission must also be filed with the State Building Commission must also be filed with the state permit is required.

-(2) No permits shall be issued hereunder until a copy of a release for construction from the State Building Commissioner is received by the County Building Commissioner if the state permit is required.
+- (A) (1) No permits shall be issued for the forgoing purposes, unless the application for the permit is accompanied by plans and specifications showing the work to be done.
+All plans for building construction under the authority of the State Fire Prevention and Building Safety Commission must also be filed with the State Building Commissioners if the state permit is required. - (2) No permits shall be issued hereunder until a copy of a release for construction from the State Building Commissioner is received by the County Building Commissioner if the state permit is required.